easystats/easystats/paper/paper.md

 # A Harmonized and Integrated Workflow

 A key design principle of the **easystats** ecosystem is the harmonization and integration of different packages into a simple, sequential workflow.
-The typical workflow for a statistical analysis using `{easystats}` starts with importing data and bringing the data into shape for the next step - fitting a model - and then sequentially using different functions to obtain a comprehensive understanding of the model.
+The typical workflow for a statistical analysis using `{easystats}` starts with importing data and bringing the data into shape for the next step—fitting a model—and then sequentially using different functions to obtain a comprehensive understanding of the model.

 Let's demonstrate this with an example, where the user starts by preparing some data and then fits a simple linear model: